 - Procedure for Breast Self-Examination, MedlinePlus Health Information

-- This page offers photos showing how to perform a breast self-exam as well as written instructions.
+- This page has illustrations showing how to perform a breast self-exam as well as written instructions.

 - Breast Exam, Mayo Clinic